 2. Create a new variation

-Hover over the landing page you'd like to edit and you'll see the action buttons appear.
-Click Edit to continue.
+In the landing pages dashboard (found via Content > Landing Pages), hover over the landing page you'd like to edit and you'll see the actions buttons appear.
+Click More > Create A/B Variant.

 3. Choose a name for this variation